EtienneGof/LBM/README.md

 ### What's inside

 The SEM algorithm is implemented in two ways: pure Scala and Scala/Spark.
-In both cases, a grid-search model selection script is also provided, based on ICL criterion (== Likelihoodpenalized by model complexity).
+In both cases, a grid-search model selection script is also provided, based on ICL criterion (== Likelihood penalized by model complexity).

 ### Quick Setup